Hassan Chaito

 Chaito began his career in the Lebanese Third Division at Jihad Hay Sellom, before moving to the Lebanese Premier League at Ahed in 2009.
 Simultaneously he began his futsal career, first playing at the Lebanese Canadian Bank, then at Sadaka from 2010 to 2014, before going back to playing football.
 He joined Ansar, before moving to Bahrain the following year at Al-Shabab.
 Chaito moved to the Malaysian side Terengganu, before returning to Ahed in 2015.
 In 2018.
 Chaito joined Ansar, then switched to cross-city rivals Nejmeh in 2021.
+Two years later, he signed for Bourj, and in 2025 he moved to Mabarra.

 Starting his international career with Lebanon in 2011, Chaito participated in the 2014, 2018, and 2022 FIFA World Cup qualifiers, and the 2015, 2019, and 2023 AFC Asian Cup qualifiers.
 Chaito also helped Lebanon qualify to the 2019 AFC Asian Cup, their first participation through qualification.

 Club career

 Early career

 Chaito started his football career at Jihad Hay Sellom in the Lebanese Third Division before moving to Lebanese Premier League side Ahed in 2009, winning two league titles and two FA Cups in his four-year stay.